bathoverflow/bathpack/README.md

 # bathpack

-`bathpack` is a tool for packaging files for coursework submission at the unviersity of Bath
+`bathpack` is a tool for packaging files for coursework submission at the University of Bath.